Thomas P. Stafford

 In 1975, Stafford was the commander of the Apollo-Soyuz Test Project (ASTP) flight, the first joint U.S.-Soviet space mission.
 A brigadier general at the time, he became the first general officer to fly in space.
 He was the first member of his Naval Academy class to pin on the first, second, and third stars of a general officer.
 He made six rendezvous in space and logged 507 hours of space flight.

-Stafford has flown more than 120 types of fixed-wing and rotary aircraft and three types of spacecraft.
-Since the deaths of Wally Schirra, Eugene Cernan, and John Young, he is the last surviving crew member of Gemini 6A, Gemini 9A, and Apollo 10.
-He and Vance Brand are the last two surviving crew members of ASTP.
+Stafford flew more than 120 types of fixed-wing and rotary aircraft and three types of spacecraft.
+After the deaths of Wally Schirra, Eugene Cernan, and John Young, he was the last surviving crew member of Gemini 6A, Gemini 9A, and Apollo 10.

-In 1993, the Stafford Air & Space Museum was founded in honor of Stafford in his hometown of Weatherford, Oklahoma.
-Originally just two rooms, it has grown to over 63,000 square feet of artifact space.
-The museum is a Smithsonian affiliate and is the only museum in the world to house test-fired engines that would have been used in the Space Race: a U.S. F-1 engine and an actual Soviet NK-33 engine.
-The museum is also the home of the Gemini 6 spacecraft that Schirra and Stafford flew in a rendezvous with Gemini 7.
+In 1993, the Stafford Air & Space Museum was founded in his hometown of Weatherford, Oklahoma.
+Originally just two rooms, it has grown to over 63,000 square feet (5,850 m2) of artifact space.
+It is a Smithsonian affiliate and is the only museum in the world to house test-fired engines that would have been used in the Space Race: a U.S. F-1 engine and a Soviet NK-33 engine.
+It holds the Gemini 6 spacecraft that he and Schirra flew in a rendezvous with Gemini 7.